uherting/mjpg-streamerTools/README.md

 # mjpg-streamerTools
-additional stuff to the mjpg-streamer repository (compile / start the mjpg-streamer service)
+additional stuff to the mjpg-streamer repository (compile / start/stop the mjpg-streamer service)